theminstack/snippets/limit/README.md

 limiter.size; // 1
 ```

-When cleared, any promises returned by `run()` for tasks that were pending, will never resolve or reject.
-If you need them to reject, pass a rejection "reason" to the `clear(reason)` method.
+After clearing, tasks that were pending will never be run, and the associated promises (returned by `run()`) will never resolve or reject.
+If you need the promises to reject, pass a rejection "reason" to the `clear(reason)` method.

 ```ts
 limiter.clear(new Error('Limiter cleared'));
 ```

-Limiter counts can be awaited.
+Limiter counts can be awaited for more control over the `pending` task backlog growth and `active` task concurrency.

 ```ts
 // Resolves when the pending count is less than